shawnferry/HOL7712-gitbook/simple-node-classification.md

   >
   > }

   In our publishers example we defined two origins, in our refactored example we use only the variable.
-We need to set the desired origin for our puppet master.
+We need to set the desired origin for our Puppet master.

-## Restore the master publisher configuration
+## Restore the Master Publisher Configuration

 $$PUP-??$$

-1. Copy the data file for the puppet master to the hiera data directory `cp /root/HOL7712-Solaris-Puppet/labfiles/hiera/puppet-lab.oracle.lab.yaml /var/lib/hiera/`
+1. Copy the data file for the Puppet master to the hiera data directory.
+  `cp /root/HOL7712-Solaris-Puppet/labfiles/hiera/puppet-lab.oracle.lab.yaml /var/lib/hiera/`

-2. Edit `/var/lib/hiera/puppet-lab.oracle.lab.yaml`uncomment the publisher line.
+2. Edit `/var/lib/hiera/puppet-lab.oracle.lab.yaml`to uncomment the publisher line.
 Make sure you maintain spacing in the file.

-1. Run `puppet agent -t`publishers on the master should be restored to the previous configuration.
+1. Run `puppet agent -t`.
+Publishers on the master should be restored to the previous configuration.